Tonomy-Foundation/Tonomy-ID-SDK/docs/index.rst

 Tonomy ID
 =================================

-This Software Development Kit is used in Tonomy ID to interact and call with the EOSIO blockchain and services.
-It is also used as the public API for integration by applications to do single sign-on, share credentials and sign transactions.
+This Software Development Kit is used
+- in the Tonomy ID to manage all business logic, cryptography and interactions with other entities
+- as an SDK for developers to integrate Tonomy ID into their applications (this will likely be a separate package in the future)

-The SDK is written in typescript with jest to run tests.
+The SDK is written in typescript.

-SDK library exists in ``/src``

-The following documentation will guide you through :ref:`installing and running Tonomy-ID-SDK <adding-Tonomy-ID-SDK>` as well as providing an :ref:`API reference documentation <#id1>` with examples.

-.. note:: `Tonomy-ID-SDK 1.x <https://github.com/Tonomy-Foundation/Tonomy-ID-SDK>`_ has been released.
-Checkout 1.x `API documentation and migration guide <https://docs.Tonomy-Foundation.org/>`_ for testing, early feedback and contributions.

 Contents: